22 Underrated Easter and Spring Marketing Ideas (eCommerce)

 Kendra Scott rolls out a tiered discount for its Easter marketing campaign.
 With a percentage-off discount, it brilliantly enhances its perceived value.

 Every occasion deserves something special, and so does Easter.
-Creating an Easter merchandise stirs an emotional connection that’s tied to culture.
+Creating limited time Easter merchandise stirs an emotional connection that’s tied to culture.
 It evokes nostalgia, a compelling reason to buy seasonal products.

 Tipsy Elves creates an Easter-themed collection with various options that make great gifts.